Convoy OA 178: Portland harbour

 At 8:41 a.m.
 33 Junkers Ju 87 Stuka dive bombers of III./StG51 attacked Portland, escorted by Bf 110 heavy fighters (destroyers) of V./(Zerstörer) Lehrgeschwader 1 and two Staffeln of Bf 109s from 1./LG1.
 The auxiliary anti-aircraft ship HMS Foylebank (Captain H. P. Wilson Rtd) had been commissioned on 6 June 1940 and carried four twin high-angle 4-inch turrets, two quadruple 2-pounder pom-pom guns and several Vickers .50 machine guns.
 Foylebank had been based at the harbour for anti-aircraft defence since 9 June.
-When the Stukas bombed, they dived at angles of up to 90° towards the stern of the ship; at 1500 ft the dive-bomber eased to 45°, the pilot aligning the gun sight on the stern of the ship and opening fire, the bullets moving forwards to the stem of the ship.
+When the Stukas bombed, they dived at angles of up to 90° towards the stern of the ship; at 1500 ft the dive-bomber eased to 45°, the pilot aligning the gun sight on the stern of the ship and opening fire, the bullets moving forwards from the stern to the stem of the ship.
 The pilot released the bombs as he saw the machine-gun fire pass beyond the bows and hit the water.
 The pilot had also set the altimeter to the local altitude above mean sea level and a siren blared to warn him to bomb and begin to pull out of the dive.
 As the Stuka recovered from its dive, the rear-gunner opened fire to keep heads down; the raid took four minutes.